ChNira2024/smart-email-assistant/README.md

 #### 📖 Description
 Built a Chrome extension that integrates directly with **Gmail UI** to generate AI-based email replies.
-The extension injects a custom **"AI Reply"** button into the compose window, captures email content, and communicates with the backend service.
+The extension injects a custom **"AI Reply"** button into the compose window, captures email content, and communicates with a Spring Boot backend service.
+The backend processes the request using Gemini API and returns a generated response, which is automatically inserted into the Gmail compose box.

 #### ⚙️ Key Features
 - Gmail UI integration using content scripts